protometa/meteor-mocha/README.md

 # dispatch:mocha

 A Mocha test driver package for Meteor 1.3.
-This package reports server test results in the server console and can be used for running tests on a CI server.
+This package reports server AND client test results in the server console and can be used for running tests on a CI server or locally.
+This achieves what `spacejam` does but without the need for a separate Node package.

-THIS PACKAGE DOES NOT RUN CLIENT TESTS.
-IF YOUR APP HAS TESTS IN CLIENT CODE, USE https://github.com/DispatchMe/meteor-mocha-phantomjs INSTEAD.

 ## Installation